-Tēsu-Arar (/teːsu aɹaɹ/) is a Tesian language of the Durimic (Northern Navari) family, spoken across the Haraz Basin and much of the central Deresmar plains, with Duric Tēsu-Arar serving as the best-described standard derived from the Classical register.
-It has a predominantly (C)V(C) syllable rhythm and predictable penultimate stress, with productive epenthesis (typically [ə]) in cluster repair.
-Its consonant inventory is characterized by a stable retroflex series /ʈ ɖ ʂ ʐ ɳ/ and a strong fricative system including /x ɣ/, while its vowel system is commonly analysed as /i y e ɛ a ɨ o u/ in the standard tradition; the lexicon is treated as nontonal in ordinary description, though limited high–low pitch alternation is noted in formal recitation.
-Morphosyntactically, Tēsu-Arar is moderately agglutinative and predominantly suffixing, with basic SOV order, ergative-absolutive alignment on nominals, absolutive-indexing verbal agreement, six productive cases, and strongly head-final claus
+Tēsu-Arar (/teːsu aɹaɹ/) is a Tesian language of the Durimic, or Northern Navari, branch, spoken across the Haraz Basin and much of the central Deresmar plains, with Duric Tēsu-Arar constituting the best-described standard and deriving historically from the classical register.
+It displays a predominantly (C)V(C) syllable structure and regular penultimate stress, with productive epenthesis, typically [ə], in cluster repair and phonotactic smoothing.
+Its consonant inventory is distinguished by a stable retroflex series /ʈ ɖ ʂ ʐ ɳ/ and a strong fricative set including /x ɣ/, while the vowel system of the standard language is commonly analysed as /i y e ɛ a ɨ o u/.
+Although ordinarily treated as nontonal, the language preserves limited high-low pitch alternation in formal recitation.
+Morphosyntactically, Tēsu-Arar is moderately agglutinative and predominantly suffixing, with basic SOV order, ergative-absolutive alignment on nominals, absolutive-indexing verbal agreement, six productive cas

 View full script symbols documentation